Traveling and Moving

 3. On the second page of the form, there is a drop down menu that says “Select Immigration Court.”
 Choose the city where your current immigration court is located.
 This should automatically fill in the mailing address for your immigration court.

 5. You will need the government attorney’s address to fill out the last section of Form EOIR-33/IC.
-You can use this table to look up the address for that government attorney (OPLA) for your immigration court.
+You can find the address of the government attorney (OPLA) for your immigration court on this webpage.
+Choose your state, choose “Office of the Principal Legal Advisor”, and press “Apply” to narrow the search.

 6. You need to complete a separate Form EOIR-33/IC for each of the family members included in your case.
 If your child is under 14 years old, you can sign for your child.
 If your child is 14 years old or older, the child must sign the form.